TDtObj Delphi ActiveX Reference Documentation

 - Check the "Generate Component Wrappers" checkbox.

-- Select a directory where the unit files (.pas and .dcr) will be generated.
+- Select a directory where the unit files (.pas and .dcr) should be generated.

 - Select "Create Unit" and then "Finish".